derek-xu/Hespeler-Ecosystem/README.md

 # An Ecosystem

-This is the first step of an idea of mine, an ecosystem where people's lives and thoughts can be connected
+Place where people can work together
 An Idea Board where jotting is easy.
 To run locally,
 ```